umpirsky/Simplex-Demo/README.md

 Simplex Powered Application
 ===========================

-This is a demo application built with Simplex, simple PHP microframework built on the shoulders of Silex and Symfony2.
+This is a demo application built with Simplex, simple PHP micro-framework built on the shoulders of Silex and Symfony2.

 Installation
 ------------